DeSci · Data Infrastructure · Open Standards

 Quetzal Collective LLC

-Everything is open: the EAS schema UIDs are public, the IPFS data is pinned publicly, and the API gate is mechanical — not gatekept.
+Everything is verifiable: EAS schema UIDs are public, IPFS data is publicly pinned, and the x402 payment gate is mechanical — pay and receive data.
+No gatekeeping.

 Base has the lowest gas costs of any EVM mainnet.
 EAS (Ethereum Attestation Service) provides a standard schema registry for creating typed, verifiable on-chain records — without a custom smart contract.
 Both are built for production-scale usage, not experiments.